-Madagascar president says ‘attempt to seize power illegally’ under way
+Madagascar army unit claims control as president alleges power-grab

 The current protests began in late September as rallies against chronic water and electricity shortages but have escalated into the gravest threat to Rajoelina’s authority since he won a disputed second term in 2023.

-About a third of Madagascar’s 30 million people have access to electricity, according to the International Monetary Fund.
-Daily power cuts are a norm on the island, sometimes lasting eight hours or more.
+Only around one-third of the population has electricity access, the IMF reports, with blackouts routinely stretching beyond eight hours daily.

-“People don’t have refrigeration for medication, don’t have water for basic hygiene, and then there’s massive corruption,” Ketakandriana Rafitoson, the global vice chair of Transparency International, told Reuters.
+“People don’t have refrigeration for medication, don’t have water for basic hygiene, and then there’s massive corruption,” Ketakandriana Rafitoson, the global vice chair of Transparency International, told the Reuters news agency.

+Last week, President Rajoelina appealed to protesters to give him one year, pledging to step aside if his final effort to meet their expectations and regain public support fails.

+Security forces have frequently clashed with demonstators firing tear gas and rubber bullets.

 The United Nations says at least 22 people have been killed and more than 100 injured since the protests erupted on September 25, though the government disputes these figures.